WHO's Tedros: China Has Agreed To Allow International Team Probe Coronavirus

 Last month, the first coronavirus case was diagnosed in the U.S.

-In response, the Trump administration has imposed travel restrictions, temporarily suspending entry of most travelers arriving from China, or those who have recently been in China, if they are not American citizens.
-U.S. citizens who have been in areas around Hubei Province in the past two weeks are receiving virus screenings.
+In response, the Trump administration has imposed travel restrictions, temporarily barring most travelers from China, as well as those who have recently been in China, if they are not American citizens.
+U.S. citizens traveling from China are permitted to enter the United States.
+But those who have been in Hubei province recently are being screened for the virus and can be quarantined for up to 14 days.

 Hundreds of Americans who have been evacuated from the province have to spend two weeks at a military base or other facility being monitored for symptoms of the virus.
 This is the first federally mandated quarantine in more than 50 years.

 The State Department has warned Americans not to travel to China.
 But officials say the chance of contracting the virus in the U.S. remain low.

 In Hong Kong, a mandatory two-week "self-quarantine" has begun for anyone traveling from mainland China, an effort to calm public fears of the virus spreading in the semiautonomous territory that has reported at least 18 cases.
-Hong Kong authorities are examining more than 1,800 passengers on a cruise ship under quarantine following some passengers who had boarded from China's mainland were confirmed to have the virus.
+Hong Kong authorities are examining more than 1,800 passengers on a cruise ship under quarantine after some passengers who had boarded from China's mainland were confirmed to have the virus.

 In mainland China, meanwhile, anger continues to mount over how local officials in Wuhan initially handled the outbreak.
-This week, China's state sensors have been cracking down on news items related to coronavirus, taking down local news stories about the dire circumstances to Wuhan and removing social media posts from residents who said they have fallen ill.
+This week, China's state censors have been cracking down on news items related to coronavirus, taking down local news stories about the dire circumstances to Wuhan and removing social media posts from residents who said they have fallen ill.

 Chinese officials removed millions of posts related to the death of a young Chinese doctor who was among the first to raise alarms about the coronavirus.
 Many of the censored messages included the hashtag "I want freedom of speech," a message that was trending on Weibo, one of China's most popular social media sites.